A Perfect Itinerary for Australia’s Victoria Road Trip

 Day 6 & 7: Ballarat & Daylesford

 Famed for being the place where gold was first found in Victoria, Ballarat is a historic city with a wealth of attractions and sightseeing.
-Sovereign Hill is its most renowned attraction – which is widely regarded as one of the most comprehensive outdoor museums in the world – but other things to do include admiring old architecture, strolling around the many lakes and gardens and getting lost in various museums and galleries that tell the tale of the city that was built on gold.
+Sovereign Hill is undoubtedly its most renowned attraction – which is also widely regarded as one of the most comprehensive outdoor museums in the world – but other things to do in Ballarat include admiring old architecture, strolling around the many lakes and gardens and getting lost in various museums and galleries that tell the tale of the city that was built on gold.

 Day 6: Sovereign Hill